Why Do We Find LinkedIn So Cringe?

 Advertisement

 LinkedIn also added a financial incentive.
-In 2021, it announced that it was investing $25 million into creators on the platform, including the launch of a Creator Accelerator Program in the US, later expanding to the UK, India, and Brazil.
-LinkedIn told Vox that there are currently 13 million users with creator mode turned on so it seems that plenty of people are along for the ride.
+In 2021, it announced that it was investing $25 million into creators on the platform, including the launch of a Creator Accelerator Program in the US, later expanding to the UK, India and Brazil.
+LinkedIn told Vox that there are currently 13 million users with 'creator mode' turned on, so it seems that plenty are along for the ride.

 All these changes mean that users are encouraged to treat the platform like any other social media, just with a business hat on.
-Subsequently, Vox reports that there has been a boom in ghost writers being paid to help execs "avoid business jargon and sound like a person."
-It's arguably a wise investment for anyone hoping to avoid ending up like the CEO of Ohio-based marketing company HyperSocial, Braden Wallake, who went viral after posting a crying selfie to demonstrate the impact that authorizing layoffs within his company had on him.
+Subsequently, Vox reports that there has been a boom in ghostwriters being paid to help execs "avoid business jargon and sound like a person".
+It's arguably a wise investment for anyone hoping to avoid ending up like the CEO of Ohio-based marketing company HyperSocial, Braden Wallake, who went viral after posting a crying selfie to demonstrate the impact that authorising layoffs within his company had on him.

 Advertisement